Blue Skies® Lilac

 Syringa vulgaris 'Monore'Item #7179 USDA Hardiness Zone: 3 - 8

-- CareCare InformationFollow regular watering schedule during first growing season to establish deep, extensive root system.
+- CareCare InformationFollow regular watering schedule during first growing season to establish a deep, extensive root system.
+Water deeply, less frequently when established.
 Feed before new growth emerges in spring.
 Increase watering before spring bloom, in absence of rainfall/snow melt.
-Prune after flowering.Pruning time: spring after flowering.Light Needs:Partial to full sunWatering Needs:Once established, drought tolerant but requires regular moisture for best performance.
+Prune after flowering.Pruning time: spring after flowering.Light Needs:Partial to full sunWatering Needs:Water weekly, or more often in extreme heat, until established.

 - History & LoreHistory:The common lilac was first described by Pierre Belon, a French naturalist who knew it from the Turks who called it "fox's tail."
 He published it in his Observationsaround 1553.
 The first plants to reach Europe arrived in 1562 as gifts to the French Embassy from the court of Suleman the Magnificent.
 The French ever since were in the forefront of lilac breeding in Europe.
 It was brought to America with early settlers to the colonies and is one of the only two species to cultivated until the 19th century.
 Asian species from China changed everything and by 1928 there were over 450 different lilac cultivars, and among these were the parents of this group which are known to enjoy a longer life span in warmer climates.
 This cultivar was developed by famed horticulturist and nurseryman Mr. Ralph Moore, of Moore Miniature Rose Nursery, Visalia California, and introduced by Monrovia in 1987.Lore:Lilac has always been renowned for the fragrance of its flowers, yet it has long been considered bad luck to bring cut lilac blooms indoors.
 Some attribute this to the old time practice of using lilac flowers to mask the odor of death during funerals with viewing of the body done in the home parlor.